ar-51/ar-51.github.io/docs/System Calibration/Device_calibration.md

 1. TOC
 {:toc}

-## Open the AR51 management system in a browser
+## Open the AR51 Management System in a Browser
+Using the system web interface, you can monitor the system and activate the calibration process.
 Type the OMS/Server IP in the browser url.
 For example, if the server ip is 10.0.0.11 enter it and press Enter.
 ![device calibration - open browser.png](/assets/images/device%20calibration%20-%20open%20browser.png)